anttiluode/Visertaja/README.md

 fast information in, slow information out, the slow state gating the fast — lives in the Nollas discussion logs.

 *The atom defeated the microphone by refusing to hold a note.
-The obvious revenge was to build a network that never holds one either — and see if that is a feature.*
+We built a network that never holds one either, and asked whether that was a feature.
+The instruments answered: the wave carries the information (phase is load-bearing), but on the one task where the trajectory could have beaten the vector, the boring gates won.
+The morgue takes the temporal hypothesis, with a well-shaped corpse and named suspects.
+The trophy case keeps the chirping choir, the resonant readout that works, and a comparison protocol honest enough that the loss means something.*